incoresemi/river_core/docs/source/testfloat.rst

-.. _testfloat:

 Testfloat
 =========
 Testfloat plugin is based on the on the `Berkeley TestFloat <http://www.jhauser.us/arithmetic/TestFloat.html>`_ program, which checks whether an implementation of binary floating-point conforms to the IEEE Standard for Floating-Point Arithmetic.

-You'll have to install the above Testfloat (Release 3e) and the `Berkeley TestFloat <http://www.jhauser.us/arithmetic/SoftFloat.html>`_ into a common directory.
+You'll have to install the above Testfloat (Release 3e) and the `Berkeley SoftFloat <http://www.jhauser.us/arithmetic/SoftFloat.html>`_ into a common directory.

 Installation
 ------------